almossawi/badarguments/extras/content/posts/main/index.md

 "Missile at Local Cafe **Finds Patrons** Poised for World Cup”

-A laser-guided missile saunters to the cafe, one is made to imagine, a toothpick hanging between its two chapped lips, pushes through the cafe's batwing doors and swiftly tips its wide-brimmed hat with thumb and forefinger.
+A missile saunters to the cafe, one is made to imagine, a toothpick hanging between its two chapped lips, pushes through the cafe's batwing doors and swiftly tips its wide-brimmed hat with thumb and forefinger.

 Another of the paper's headlines about a fatal airstrike reminds us that beaches won't ever learn to mind their own business.
 It reads